RynAgain/Work_Productivity_Experiments/CAM_Tools/README.md

 1. **MainScript.js**: The main script that includes `@require` directives for the other scripts.
 This script should be installed in the Tampermonkey extension.

 2. **DownloadButton.js**: Handles the creation and functionality of the "Download Data" button.
+It initiates a download process, tracks progress, and allows cancellation.

 3. **AddItemButton.js**: Handles the creation and functionality of the "Add New Item(s)" button.
+It allows users to input multiple store codes and PLUs, generating a CSV file with the combinations.

 4. **ActivateButton.js**: Handles the creation and functionality of the "Activate/Deactivate Item(s)" button.
+It toggles the activation state of items.

 5. **RedriveButton.js**: Handles the creation and functionality of the "Redrive" button.
+It triggers a redrive process for selected items.

+6. **InformationButton.js**: Provides additional information about the items or processes.
+It displays detailed breakdowns and usage instructions.

 ## Usage